NTIA/scos-sensor/README.md

 configure scos-sensor for the desired signal analyzer review the instructions in the plugin repository.
-Generally, switching signal analyzers involves updating the `BASE_IMAGE` setting, updating the requirements, and updating the `SIGAN_MODULE` and `SIGAN_CLASS` settings.
+Generally, switching signal analyzers involves updating the `BASE_IMAGE` setting, updating the requirements, and updating the `SIGAN_MODULE`, `SIGAN_CLASS`, and `USB_DEVICE` settings.
 To identify the `BASE_IMAGE`, go to the preferred plugin repository and find the latest docker image.
 For example, see
 [scos-tekrsa base images](https://github.com/NTIA/scos-tekrsa/pkgs/container/scos-tekrsa%2Ftekrsa_usb)
 or
 [scos-usrp base images](https://github.com/NTIA/scos-usrp/pkgs/container/scos-usrp%2Fscos_usrp_uhd).